How To Migrate Web Hosts With Zero Downtime

 There may come a time in your web hosting journey that you want to migrate your hosting to another company.
 You’re well within your rights to do this, so I’m going to show you how, with zero downtime.

 Perhaps your existing web host is no longer serving you well.
-Alternatively, you may want to transfer your site because the renewal price is too high or maybe your host’s uptime isn’t up to scratch.
+Alternatively, you may want to transfer your site because the renewal price is too high or maybe your host’s uptime isn’t up to scratch or you need to migrate and host your website in China where different rules are applied.

 Let’s take a look at 5 ways you can switch web hosts without ANY hassle.
 What’s more, you’ll want to do this with zero downtime so as not to affect your site’s visibility.